dneimke/weather-wizard/README.md

 This Python application fetches the weather for a given city.
 It's designed to be a fun and quirky example of using custom coding styles.

+## Main Theme

+The main theme of this project is to use custom instructions for GitHub Copilot to code using quirky styles.
+This includes:

+- **Variable names are reversed**: All variable names in the code are written in reverse order.
+- **Comments are in French**: All comments in the code are written in French.
+- **Modular Code**: The code is designed to be modular, with new utility functions added to the `utils` module.
+- **Error Handling and Logging**: Best practices for error handling and logging are followed.

 ## Getting Started

 ### Prerequisites